Bryan Cantrill

-Bryan M. Cantrill (born 1973) is an American software engineer who worked at Sun Microsystems and later at Oracle Corporation following its acquisition of Sun.
-He left Oracle on July 25, 2010, to become the Vice President of Engineering at Joyent, transitioning to Chief Technology Officer at Joyent in April 2014, until his departure on July 31 of 2019.
-He is now the CTO of Oxide Computer company.
+Bryan McDowell Cantrill (born December 1973) is an American software engineer who worked at Sun Microsystems and later at Oracle Corporation following its acquisition of Sun.
+He left Oracle on July 25, 2010, to become the Vice President of Engineering at Joyent, transitioning to Chief Technology Officer at Joyent in April 2014, until his departure on July 31, 2019.
+He is now the co-founder and CTO of Oxide Computer company.

-Professional life
+Career

 Cantrill was born in Vermont, later moving to Colorado, where he attained the rank of Eagle Scout.
 He studied computer science at Brown University, spending two summers at QNX Software Systems doing kernel development.
 Upon completing his B.Sc. in 1996, he immediately joined Sun Microsystems to work with Jeff Bonwick in the Solaris Performance Group.